-The requirements in this Section must be complied with in full by 30th April 2017.
+The requirements in this Section must be complied with in full by 30th April 2017, or as specified otherwise.
 Failure to comply with these requirements will trigger a supervisory response, which may include formal enforcement measures, as set out in Module EN (Enforcement).